manifold-systems/manifold/docs/roadmap.md

 ## Recently Completed

 Manifold gained a lot of ground in recent months.
-Notably, the structure of the Manifold project changed to support compile-only usage where possible.
-Since much of Manifold operates within the Java compiler plugin, this was merely an exercise in separating modules into compile-only and runtime modules (the new modules ending with *-rt*).
-As a result your projects can limit most of Manifold usage to compile-only dependencies, significantly reducing the runtime footprint.
+Notably, the structure of the Manifold framework changed to support compile-only usage where possible.
+Since much of Manifold operates exclusively within the Java compiler, the changes amount to separating purely compile-time behavior from runtime behavior by introducing new runtime modules ending with *-rt*.
+As a result you can limit compile-time Manifold usage to the annotation processor path and completely avoid runtime dependencies, which significantly reduces your project's Manifold footprint.
 Big win!

+>Note, revised build instructions are available in the `readme.md` files.

 This restructure was primarily motivated by a couple of big, long awaited features, namely [Android Studio support](http://manifold.systems/android.html) and [Kotlin support](http://manifold.systems/kotlin.html), which are now available for use.
-Manifold is now fully supported in Android applications and Android Studio.
+Manifold now fully supports Android applications and Android Studio.
 Additionally, type manifolds such as [GraphQL](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-graphql), [JSON](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-json), [XML](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-xml),